Leadership Skills for MedTech Founders and CEOs

 The Most Universal Leadership Challenge: Mindset

-Common startup pain points—capital raising, managing uncertainty, building high-functioning teams, balancing strategy and execution, and burnout—were addressed not as separate problems, but as different faces of a single challenge: mindset.
+Common startup pain points—capital raising, managing uncertainty, building high-functioning teams, balancing strategy and execution, and burnout—were not addressed as separate problems.
+Instead, they were viewed as different facets of a single challenge: mindset.

-Sheth presented his hypothesis, informed by research in positive psychology and neuroscience: Almost every leadership skill can be sharpened by working on your mental habits and mindset.
+Sheth presented his hypothesis, informed by research in positive psychology and neuroscience.
+Almost every leadership skill can be enhanced by working on mental habits and mindset.
 He illustrated this with the well-known "two wolves" metaphor: every person has both negative and positive internal voices, and performance is determined by which one we choose to feed.

 The Mental Models: Saboteurs and Sages

-Saboteurs: Self-limiting mental habits and stories that undermine performance.
-The principal saboteur is "The Judge," prone to self-criticism, blaming others, or fixating on what's wrong.
-Other common saboteurs (almost archetypes) for startup leaders include:
+These are self-limiting mental habits and stories that undermine performance.
+The principal saboteur is "The Judge," who tends to self-criticize, blame others, or fixate on what's wrong.
+Other common saboteurs for startup leaders include:

 Hyper-Achiever: Overidentifying with success